cesarParra/apexdocs/README.md

 ### HTML support

-For the most part all HTML is sanitized.
+For the most part all HTML is sanitized when the `--sanitizeHtml` flag is passed a true value (which is the default).
 But there are some tags are allowed to have for the possibility of better styling long text.

-- Allowed tags are: `br`, `p`, `ul`, and `li`
+- Allowed tags are: `br`, `p`, `ul`, `li`, and `code`

 Example